merolemay/Taller1/README.md

 # ***Cali Zoo | Back End*** 💻️

 <p style="text-align: justify">
-    <i>Web application that allows it to register different types of animals that are exhibited in the cali zoo</i>
+    <i>Web application that allows it to register spectacled bears that are exhibited in the cali zoo</i>
 </p>

 ## ***Build With*** 🛠️